-Use the headlight switch to select the high or low headlight beam or parking lights when the ignition switch is in the LIGHTS position.
+Use the headlight switch to select the high or low headlight beam.
 When the switch is in the HI position, the high beam will illuminate.
 When the switch is in the LO position, the low beam will illuminate.
-When the switch is in the PARKING position, the front and rear lights will illuminate.

 Turn Signal Switch